 July 2008 – EBRPD includes line item 18 “Crown Beach – Improve visitor center, restore beach, complete park boundary – $6.5 million to replace and expand Crab Cove interpretive center, currently located in outdated military building.
 Expand and restore Alameda Beach to increase space for beach recreation and protect the shoreline.
 Acquire appropriate surplus federal property if it becomes available.” as part of ballot Measure WW.

-August 2008 – City council endorses Measure WW, which voters enact in November 2008.
+September 8, 2008 – City council adopts resolution to support Measure WW, which voters enact in November 2008.